 Though these types of gadgets appear to be more gimmicky than scientific, as long as the ingredients – particularly those used to provide fragrance – are not drying or likely to irritate the scalp, it’s improbable that they would worsen the condition of your hair, and you may enjoy using them.

 If you are experiencing thinning hair or excessive hair fall we would recommend consulting a professional so you can get a confirmed diagnosis as to what’s causing it.
 From there, a specialist can also recommend a custom hair loss treatment course tailored to your needs, if appropriate.

 They can also suggest ways to improve the condition of your hair, whether that means dealing with breakage by getting a trim and using intensive restorative conditioning treatments, switching up your hairstyling practices, avoiding regular heat-styling, or looking at aspects such as your diet and how you can improve your intake of hair-friendly vitamins and minerals.
-In this respect, whilst not a substitute for a balanced diet, Belgravia offers highly-targeted, one-a-day Hair Vitalics for Women food supplements which promote normal healthy hair growth that contain a range of key vitamins, minerals, amino acids and botanicals, including biotin, zinc and selenium, which may be worth considering.
+In this respect, whilst not a substitute for a balanced diet, targeted food supplements may be worth considering.